raulmax319/sm64plus/README.md

 **Q:** I can't build.
 I'm getting an error!

-**A:** You can try a few things.
-Try reinstalling MSYS2 and deleting the SM64Plus folder first.
-Disabling your antivirus could help as well.
-If all else fails, just restart your computer.
-If those don't help, you can ask for help on the Discord server.

-<br>

-**Q:** I could build, but the game doesn't launch.

 **A:** It seems like reinstalling MSYS2 and deleting the SM64Plus folder fixes the issues for most people.
 Disabling your antivirus could also help in some cases.
-If all else fails, you can try the old "restarting your computer" trick.

-If you're still stuck after trying all that, you can post your error to the #help-me channel of the Discord server.
+One other alternative you have is to use [sm64pcBuilder2](https://sm64pc.info/sm64pcbuilder2/) instead to build the game.
+Or you can also just compile the game manually, following the instructions from below.

+If these don't help, you can ask for help on our Discord server. **Don't ask for help without following these steps first, and don't ask me help about sm64pcBuilder2 or building manually.**

 <br>

+**Q:** I could build, but the game doesn't launch.

+**A:** You can try rebuilding the game from the main menu.
+When asked to clear your build files, say yes.

+<br>

 **Q:** The game is running too fast!

 **A:** You can try to limit the game's FPS using Nvidia's control panel or other 3rd party tools.
-Make sure that you limit the "sm64.us.f3dex2e.exe"'s frame rate, and not the launcher.
+Make sure that you limit the "sm64.us.f3dex2e.exe"'s frame rate, and not the launcher's.

 <br>